wanikmalfitri/mobile-payment-module/README.md

 - types
 - utils (biometric)

 For simplicity, no UI library being used and vanilla styling was applied.
+I used CursorAI to speed up repetitive things like mocking the data, troubleshooting and getting a drafted UI component before i started customizing them and write my own methods.
+I avoid using AI for something I did not know as I barely learn from that process.

 ## Things that can be improved
 - use zustand or useContext to get the latest user balance